dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 ### ICRC-X Specification: Mnemonic Phrase Signers and Account Identity Derivation

-This specification outlines the standards and methods for generating and using mnemonic phrases and deriving account identities in the context of ICRC-X. Compliance with these guidelines ensures interoperability and security.
+This specification defines standards for generating mnemonic phrases and deriving account identities, ensuring interoperability and security within the ICRC-X framework.

+#### Summary

+ICRC-X mandates the use of BIP39 for mnemonic phrase generation and BIP44 for account identity derivation.
+This ensures robust security and interoperability across different platforms.
+Special provisions are made for relying party (RP) accounts to isolate their identities, requiring all derivation paths to be hardened.

 #### 1. Mnemonic Phrases